System/Empathy in Transit

 A lot of ink has been spilled over the past few years arguing about whether trolleys are silly atmospheric baubles or a vital ingredient of livable cities.
 Reading this passage, I abruptly realised why it is that I prefer taking my city’s rail-based transit to taking its buses: the presence of a dedicated rail serves as a visual promise of service.
 A bus stop stands forlornly in the urban wasteland, offering no real guarantee of the existence of the bus.
 The figure of the passenger waiting for a bus that may or may not ever arrive is a visual cliche.
 Trolley tracks and electric lines running down the middle of the street, however, are a promise: a line runs here.
 It may be ten minutes between trolleys, it may be half an hour, but something is going to come down that line and take you where you’re going.
 The very expense of creating the line tells you: the government has invested too much in this infrastructure for there to be no service.
 The rails are, literally, an ironclad guarantee.

 This entry was posted on Tuesday, January 24th, 2012 at 2:19 pm and is filed under Cities, Commuting, Congestion, Traffic Wonkery.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.